 A treatment called 177Lu-dotatate (Lutathera) is approved by the FDA for treating advanced pancreas NETs and advanced GI NETs that are easily seen on a PET scan.
 This form of radiation therapy is called peptide receptor radionuclide therapy (PRRT).
-It is a radioactive drug that works by binding to a cell’s somatostatin receptor, which may be present on certain tumors.
-After binding to the receptor, the drug enters the cell, allowing radiation to damage the tumor cells.
+It is a radioactive drug that works by binding to a cell’s somatostatin receptors, which may be present on certain tumors.
+After binding to the receptors, the drug enters the cell, allowing radiation to damage the tumor cell.